LorduFreeman/fvtt-vampireV5darkCSS/README.md

 ## How to install:
 - Get the Custom CSS module
-- Paste the text from the darkcss.txt file into the Custom CSS field in its settings, save
+- Paste the content from the v5css.txt file into the Custom CSS field in its settings, save

 ## Things to know:
 - This might still have bugs, feel free to report them in the issues tab or directly via Discord